Kashmir Ki Kali

 Kashmir Ki Kali (lit.
 'The Bud of Kashmir') is a 1964 Indian Hindi-language romance film directed by Shakti Samanta.
 The film stars Shammi Kapoor, Sharmila Tagore in her Hindi movie debut role, Pran, Dhumal, Nazir Hussain and Anoop Kumar.
 The music was composed by O.P.
 Nayyar and the lyrics penned by S.H.
 Bihari.
-It became the sixth-highest-grossing film of the year and was declared a hit at the box office.
+It became the sixth-highest-grossing film of the year.
 The film was remade in Telugu as Srungara Ramudu.